Milan Nedić: German-occupied territory of Serbia

 Nedić's government implemented regulations issued by the occupation authorities which deprived the Romani and Jewish population of the ability to work.

-In March 1942, Nedić established the Serbian State Guard (Srpska državna straža), which joined the Gestapo to guard the Banjica concentration camp and was responsible for the killings of inmates, including children.
-In October 1943, the State Guard came under control of the SS.
-Its members were also engaged in the execution of captured Partisans.
+In March 1942, Nedić established the Serbian State Guard (Srpska državna straža) with German support.
+Nedić’s control over the force was short-lived, as the Higher SS and Police Leader in Serbia, August Meyszner, quickly took command of the force.
+According to Philip J. Cohen, the State Guard guarded the Banjica concentration camp and, citing survivor memoirs, reports that the Guard and the Belgrade Special Police carried out executions of inmates, including children.
+Raphael Israeli writes that the camp was jointly administered by German authorities and local collaborators, with the Gestapo supervising operations and carrying out most executions, while the camp administration was under the authority of the Special Police.
+In October 1943, the State Guard was placed under the operational control of the SS.
+Its members were employed in executing captured Partisans.

 The puppet government under Nedić accepted many refugees, the majority of Serbian descent.
 The Ustaše regime in Croatia had waged a genocidal campaign against the Prečani Serbs of the Krajina and Bosnia and Herzegovina, leading to thousands of refugees fleeing into Serbia proper, and much of Nedić's time was taken up with trying to provide aid for the refugees.
 However, Nedić's inability to stop the Ustaše violence against the prečani Serbs did much to undermine his image in Serbia, and he admitted that he had asked the Germans to pressure the government in Zagreb.

 The civil war unleashed in the German-occupied territory of Serbia was more lethal than the German occupation itself.
 In total, between 141,000 and 167,000 people died in Serbia of war-related causes.
 These deaths included 34,000 killed by the Germans and their Serb collaborators, 46,000 deaths in prisons and camps, and 33,000 Chetnik and 42,000 Partisan combatants.
 At least 300,000 people were deported from Serbia or held in prisons and concentration camps.